ret/specifica/README.md

           1..3
 ```

-and we can see that the evaluator counted down from 3,2,1, but ultimately the expression `n \in Nat` in the function's domain failed since 0 wasn't in the `Nat` set.
+We can see that the evaluator counted down from 3,2,1, but ultimately the expression `n \in Nat` in the function's domain failed since 0 wasn't in the `Nat` set.

 ### Speed Bumps (the evaluator is very naive about powersets)

-The following expression calculates the sum of the numbers 1,2, and 3:
+The following expression calculates the sum of the numbers 1,2,3:

 ```
 $ echo 'LET Nat == 1..3 sum[ss \in SUBSET Nat] == IF ss = {} THEN 0 ELSE LET p == CHOOSE any \in ss: TRUE IN p + sum[ss \ {p}] IN sum[1..3]' | tle